 - 1. Meet college requirements for admission. - 2.
-Successfully complete the ATI TEAS or Test of Essential Academic Skills (TEAS), Version V, with the minimum adjusted individual scores of: Reading 69.0%; Math 63.3%; Science 45.8%; English and Language Usage 60.0%.
-If the applicant must sit for the TEAS V more than once to achieve the required scores, the last two assessments only will be consolidated in assigning the scores.
+Achieve a Total Score of 58.7% (Proficient) or better on the ATI Test of Essential Academic Skills (ATI TEAS).
 Students are allowed to test every six weeks but no more than three times in a calendar year.
 Test scores are valid for a period of two (2) years.
-The cost of the TEAS is \$70.

-- 3. Two professional references, work or education related. - 4.
+The cost of the TEAS is \$70. - 3.
+Two professional references, work or education related. - 4.
 Applications are not complete until all of the abovementioned documents are in place.
 To qualify for early admission, applications must be completed by February 1st.
-If there is remaining availability after this review applications completed by April 1st will be considered for admission. - 5.
-Science courses must have been completed within five (5) years from beginning the Nursing courses.
+If there is remaining availability after this review applications completed by April 1st will be considered for admission.

+5. Science courses must have been completed within five (5) years from beginning the Nursing courses.
 Transfer credits will only be awarded for grades of C+ or better for Anatomy & Physiology I and II and Microbiology.
 For Anatomy & Physiology I and II and Microbiology courses more than five (5) years old but less than eight (8), the student may take the corresponding Excelsior College exam and be given credit if they receive a C+ or better.
 Please contact the Nursing Program Department Chairperson for further information regarding this option.